rajkumarraibis/RajStudy/Interview_Prep/cosonova/first_round_prep.md

 ---

-Yannick Priority Pitch (Opening Statement)
+##  Yannick Priority Pitch (Opening Statement)

 “Thanks for having me.
 Let me quickly share how I see myself adding value at cosnova:

 Data Modeling Expertise – I’ve worked with both Star Schema for analytics and Data Vault 2.0 for raw, auditable layers.
 I know how to combine them so the business gets fast insights, while IT keeps full history and compliance.
+“I see Data Vault 2.0 as the foundation layer for compliance, history, and evolution, and then expose Star Schema marts for consumption.
+That way we balance governance with usability.”

 Data Platform Ownership – At Freeletics and Humana, I built end-to-end platforms — ingestion, storage, transformation, and delivery — supporting both batch and streaming data.
 I see this role as owning the backbone that powers analytics and AI across cosnova.